geo-mart/ABPedSim/README.md

 # ABPedSim
-ABPedSIM is a prototype tool for agent based pedestrian simulation in urban environments.
+ABPedSim is a prototype tool for agent based pedestrian simulation in urban environments.

 The idea behind this tool is to combine pedestrian simulation concepts and agent based modelling with the research findings of pedestrian behavior on public spaces made by social urban scientists and computer scientist.